vincenzoSantonastasoGithub/wineCatalogApi/README.md

-# Wine Catalog Api
+# Wine Catalog

-REST API used by the warehouse system to perform CRUD (create/read/update/delete) operations on the bottles of wine
+REST API used by the warehouse system to perform CRUD (create/read/update/delete) operations on wine catalog

 # Build with Gradle: